-London Overground experienced a reduction in complaints compared to the same period a year ago, receiving 1.68 complaints per 100,000 journeys.
+London Overground experienced an increase in complaints compared to the same period a year ago, receiving 2.30 complaints per 100,000 journeys.
 London Overground receives one of the lowest rates of complaints when compared to other L&SE train operators.